 When applying to become or renew your Notary commission, there may be factors outside of your control that could affect the timely processing of your commission.

 For example, Notary education classes and exams, which are required in many states, might have blackout periods.
-Every four years, the November presidential elections might affect commission processing times because many state Notary-regulating agencies are also responsible for elections.
+Every four years, the November presidential elections might affect commission processing times because many state Notary-commissioning agencies are also responsible for elections.

 Tip: Give yourself — and the state agency — as much time as possible to process your application.